SenDev2001/Game-Project/Development Journal/Journal.md

     }
   ```
   In this code snippet I use my full code of the ScoreManager.
 Because this is the hardest part I done.
 ScoreMAnager is a method designed to implement a player score management and leaderboard system in Unity.
 Its main function is to control the player's score and send it to the server via API and retrieve the leaderboard.
 It makes it easy to send and receive data via JSON using UnityWebRequest.
 This class establishes a live and efficient interaction between the game and the web service, thereby providing the player with a user-friendly experience of manipulating the score and leaderboard system data.
 And I used chatgpt to create these code comments is its help to understand my code.Also I used chatgpt for get idea for made this.
+  - flask api

+    ```python
+    from flask import Flask, jsonify, request
+    from flask_cors import CORS
+    app = Flask(__name__)
+    CORS(app)
+    leaderboard = []
+    @app.route('/addscore', methods=['POST'])
+    def add_score():
+    data = request.get_json()  # Get the JSON data from the request

+    player_name = data.get('name')  # Get player name from the data
+    player_score = data.get('score')  # Get player score from the data

+    if not player_name or not player_score:
+        return jsonify({"error": "Name and score are required"}), 400

+    # Add the score to the leaderboard
+    leaderboard.append({"name": player_name, "score": player_score})

+    # Optionally return the updated leaderboard with a success message
+    return jsonify({
+        "message": "Score added successfully!",
+        "player": player_name,
+        "score": player_score,
+        "leaderboard": leaderboard  # Return the current leaderboard })
+    @app.route('/leaderboard', methods=['GET'])
+    def get_leaderboard():
+    # Sort the leaderboard by score in descending order
+    sorted_leaderboard = sorted(leaderboard, key=lambda x: x['score'], reverse=True)

+    # Return the sorted leaderboard as JSON
+    return jsonify(sorted_leaderboard)
+    if __name__ == '__main__':
+    # Run the Flask app
+    app.run(debug=True, host='0.0.0.0', port=5003)
+    ```

+    This is my Flask API, and I created it for the Endless Runner game in Unity.
+The main function of this API is to get the player name and score and post it to the API.
+In the Endless Runner game in Unity, this API is used to transmit the player name and score.
+In this Flask API, the /addscore method is implemented.
+Here, Unity sends the player name and score to the API using the POST method in JSON format.
+The API then receives that data and adds it to the scoreboard.
+Also, after the player name and score are successfully added by the API, the API returns a message in JSON format with the new score.
+The /leaderboard method in the API uses the GET method to get the current scoreboard of the game.
+This method shows the players who have the highest score after seeing their latest score.
+Here, the scoreboard data is sorted from top to bottom, giving Unity players details about their highest scores and latest standings.
+This Flask API is designed to be a system that can record the names and scores of players in the Unity Endless Runner game.
+Also, using the API, Unity players can easily adjust their scores and check the leaderboard.

 ### Future Improvements

 ## Bibliography